hknio/wasmcov/README.md

 3. Handle coverage data writing in tests

-Once you've extracted the coverage data (either through logs, storage, file writes etc) you should invoke `wasmcov::write_profraw(coverage_data)` to write the coverage data to a `.profraw` file.
+Once you've extracted the coverage data (either through logs, storage, file writes etc.), you should invoke `wasmcov::write_profraw(coverage_data)` to write the coverage data to a `.profraw` file.
 This file can then be used to generate a `.profdata` file.

 **Once the coverage data is passed to `wasmcov::write_profraw`, everything else is automatically handled by the library.**

-An example of the flow was implemented for NEAR protocol - the coverage data is passed through logs:
+An example of the flow was implemented for the NEAR protocol - the coverage data is passed through logs:

 ```rust
 let mut coverage = vec![];